Sarasota Schools announces 31 National Merit Scholarship semifinalists

-The National Merit Scholarship Program is an academic competition, where students can earn recognition and qualify for scholarships, according to a district news release.
+The National Merit Scholarship Program is an academic competition in which students can earn recognition and qualify for scholarships, according to a district news release.

 More than 1.5 million juniors from about 21,000 high schools entered the 2020 National Merit Scholarship Program, the release said.

-These high scoring students were notified through their schools this month that they have qualified as either a commended student or semifinalist.
+These high-scoring students were notified through their schools last month that they have qualified as either a commended student or semifinalist.

 Of the nearly 16,000 semifinalists, about 15,000 are expected to advance to the finalist level.
 In February, they will be notified of this designation, the release said.